Table of Contents

-It is an X-lined disorder caused by the deficiency of clotting factor VIII.
+This X-linked disorder is caused by the deficiency of clotting factor VIII.
 It is the most common type of Hemophilia, occurring with a frequency of 1/4000.

-It is also known as Christmas disease.
-Hemophilia B occurs due to the deficiency of clotting factor IX.
+Also known as Christmas disease, Hemophilia B occurs due to the deficiency of clotting factor IX.
 It constitutes 20% of the total Hemophilia cases.
-It is less common that Hemophilia A, occurring in 1 out of 20,000 babies.
+It is less common than Hemophilia A, occurring with a frequency of 1/20,000.

-It is rarer than the above two types.
-It also occurs due to the deficiency of factor IX.
-The symptoms are few and mild in intensity.
-It is not transmitted in an X-link recessive pattern, so both the sexes are equally susceptible to the disease.
+This type is rare and occurs due to the deficiency of factor XI.
+The symptoms are mild in intensity.
+It is not transmitted in an X-link recessive pattern, so both sexes are equally susceptible to the disease.

 Etiology of Pediatric Hemophilia

-The mutations occur in the genes that code for the proteins, which make the clotting factors.
-Blood clotting is a complex process that involves thirteen clotting factors.
-The factors are written in Roman numerals like I, II and so on up to XIII.
+The mutations occur in the genes that code for the proteins that make clotting factors.
+Blood clotting is a complex process that involves 13 clotting factors.
+The factors are written in Roman numerals between I and XIII.

-When an injury occurs to the blood vessels, platelets get recruited to form a plug.
-Activated platelets release a number of chemicals to initiate the clotting cascade.
-Finally, a mesh is formed which is made up of fibrin.
-A final clot is formed that stops the bleeding and covers the injured areas.
-In Hemophilia, the clotting factors are missing so the process is defective and bleeding does not stop.
+When a blood vessel injury occurs, platelets get recruited to form a plug.
+Activated platelets release several chemicals to initiate the clotting cascade—finally, a mesh, which is made up of fibrin, forms.
+A final clot stops the bleeding and covers the injured areas.
+In hemophilia, the clotting factors are missing, so the process is defective, and bleeding does not stop.